bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Mass weight = '10kg

-Conceptual literals start with a `'` followed by a number or symbol and the unit of measure, like `kg`. `Char`acters have `'` as unit and scalars the empty string;
+Conceptual literals start with a `'` followed by a number or symbol and the unit of measure, like `kg`. `Char`acters have `'` as their _unit_.
+Scalar numbers have no unit of measure.
-(numbers without a leading `'` are a length type).
 When a unit of measure is present the type of a literal is derived form it as it has to be unambiguous in any scope.
+Numbers without a leading `'` on the other hand are no value literals but length types.

-##### Binary Literals
+#### Binary Literals
 Secondly binary oriented literals typically used for simple numerical values:

 		Colour red = #xFF0000